The 3 Best Retro Check-in Formats for Every Situation

 Duration: 10-20 minutes | Goal: Getting to know each other, fun

-Idea: Your team recently got together and the team members don't know each other well yet?
-Use a "get to know each other" check-in to give team members the opportunity to get to know each other better and "break the ice".
-A great check-in question format for this is the “either-or-check-in”.
+The basic idea: Has your team recently come together and the team members don't know each other well yet?
+Use a "getting-to-know-you check-in" to give team members the opportunity to get to know each other better on a personal level and to "break the ice".
+A great check-in question format for this is the "Either-Or Check-In".

-Make a list of alternative positions for categories like "Food", "Music", "Exercise", "Drinks".
+Write a list of alternative positions to categories such as "Food", "Music", "Sport", "Drinks".
 Avoid political and religious topics.

 1. Pasta or pizza?
 (Food)